-How Use of Time Value of Money in Corporate Finance: TVM Explained
+The Use of Time Value & Money in Corporate Finance: TVM Explained

-Let’s dive further and look at what TVM means and how to use the time value of money in corporate finance.
-Also, it is crucial for professionals who are pursuing executive business management programs (EBMP) or for learners interested in investment.
+Let’s dive further and look at what TVM means and how to use the time value of money concept in corporate finance.
+Also, it is crucial for professionals who are pursuing executive business management programs (EBMP) or for learners interested in investment to know the time value money concept to set a strong base for their business fundamentals.

-The time value of money (TVM) is the concept that the money you have with you today is worth more than the exact amount you would receive in the future.
+The time value of money (TVM) concept is that the money you have with you today is worth more than the exact amount you would receive in the future.
 It is because of the profit that can be earned during the interim.

 It is highly recommended in small businesses for better profit.
 Also, understanding the TVM can help you make decisions like which job provides a better salary, what type of investment you should consider, and what will be the good rate for the loan.
 Hence, it shows potential growth and brings more value.